syncfusion-content/maui-docs/MAUI/Segmented-Control/selection.md

 {% endtabs %}

 ## Notifying Segment Selection Changes
-The `SelectionChanged` event is triggered, once the segment is selected in the Segmented control.
-The `SelectionChangedEventArgs` has the following values, which provides information for `SelectionChanged` event:
+The `SelectionChanged` event is triggered once the segment is selected in the segmented control.
+The `SelectionChangedEventArgs` has the following values, which provide information for the `SelectionChanged` event.

 * OldIndex
 * NewIndex